|Nutrition Facts (per serving)|

 If you like the quick and simple style of these Singapore noodles, check out more of Siddhi's international vegetarian recipes on her blog here, or, scroll down for more vegetarian and vegan Asian style noodle recipes to try.

-- 2 tbsp olive oil
+2 tablespoons olive oil

-- 1 green bell pepper, sliced into thin strips
+1 green bell pepper, sliced into thin strips

-- 1 red or yellow onion, chopped
+1 red onion, or yellow onion, chopped

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- Chili garlic sauce, to taste
+Chili garlic sauce, to taste

-- 3 tbsp curry powder
+3 tablespoons curry powder

-- First, cook your noodles according to the package instructions.
+Cook the noodles according to the package instructions.
 Drain well and set aside.

 In a large skillet or sauté pan over medium-high heat, sauté the sliced bell pepper, onions, and minced garlic in olive oil for a few minutes, until vegetables are just starting to get tender.
 Reduce the heat to medium low, then stir in the chili garlic sauce, stirring to coat the vegetables well.